 When the investigation has concluded, the parent will receive a letter within 45 days which details the findings of DCPP.
 If the caseworker has determined the child was not abused or neglected and is in no danger of being abused or neglected in the future, the report will be deemed “unfounded.”
 At this point, the investigation has concluded.
 If, however, there is sufficient evidence to back up the claims of neglect or abuse, the report will be labeled “substantiated.”
 In this case, further action will be taken—there may be a formal court hearing to have the child removed.

-DCPP can either take the parent, guardian or caretaker to court, charged with child neglect or abuse, or DCPP can come to their own conclusion that the child suffered abuse or neglect.
+DCPP can either take the parent, guardian, or caretaker to court, charged with child neglect or abuse, or DCPP can come to their own conclusion that the child suffered abuse or neglect.
 If DCPP concludes there is merit to the allegations on their own, they will then relay this information to the police, as well as placing the person’s name in the New Jersey Child Abuse Registry.
 Although the DCPP agency is a necessary one, the decisions made by the agency can sometimes be controversial, as their decisions may not always be completely fair.
 Even when the report is marked as “unfounded,” the report will remain in DCPP files for three years.

 In addition to “unfounded,” and “substantiated,” the case may be reported as “established,” or “not established.”
 A finding of “not established,” is not as good as you might think—in this case, the original allegations, the investigation notes and the findings of DCPP remain in the DCPP offices forever.
 During this “forever,” the person who was being investigated has virtually no rights as far as knowing what the investigation found, to challenge the allegations, or to have the files expunged.
 Unfortunately, contentious divorces and child custody cases can produce false child abuse claims.
 This could mean that a parent who was falsely accused of child abuse or neglect could live under the cloud of suspicion for the remainder of his or her life.

-If the case is deemed “established,” this means there is a preponderance of evidence which shows the child has been abused or neglected, however when aggravating or mitigating circumstances are taken into consideration, the acts committed do not warrant the more serious “substantiated,” finding.
-The prospect of losing a child is terrifying to most parents, and facing a DCPP investigation is nothing short of intimidating, due to the consequences which can result.
+If the case is deemed “established,” this means there is a preponderance of evidence which shows the child has been abused or neglected.
+However, when aggravating or mitigating circumstances are taken into consideration, the acts committed do not warrant the more serious “substantiated” finding.
+The prospect of losing a child is terrifying to most parents, and facing a DCPP investigation is nothing short of intimidating, due to the consequences that can result.
 An effective legal advocate is both knowledgeable and adept at navigating DCPP rules as well as the New Jersey Rules of Evidence.
 The attorneys from the Williams Law Group have these skills in abundance.
 Our attorneys deal with DCPP practically on a daily basis and are never afraid to challenge issues which arise, particularly when the evidence shows there was no abuse or neglect involved.

-If DCPP marks your file as unfounded, you may not be required to do anything, and, if your child was removed from your home, you will be reunited.
+If DCPP marks your file as unfounded, you may not be required to do anything, and if your child was removed from your home, you will be reunited.
 A finding of not established, established or substantiated may trigger an assessment of your family, and you may be asked by the agency to do certain things to lessen the perceived risk to your child.
 As an example, you could be asked to undergo drug or alcohol counseling, take part in nutrition or finance counseling, or take part in housing assistance, TANF or WIC, to improve the life of your child.
 In order to be reunited with your child, you will be required to abide by any service plan or service deemed necessary by DCPP.
 Your attorney will more thoroughly explain what the DCPP findings mean, both in the short-term and the long-term, and can help you appeal certain decisions made by DCPP at the end of the investigation.